IQSS/datafest/versioning/02_Github_Desktop.md

 ## Getting Started with Github Desktop

-GitHub Desktop will allow us to easily start using version control.
-GitHub Desktop offers a Graphical User Interface (GUI) to use Git.
-Though there are some potential advantages to using the command line version of Git in the long run, using a GUI can reduce the learning curve of using version control and Git.
-If you decide you are interested in using the command line you can find more resources at the end of the lesson.
+GitHub Desktop offers a Graphical User Interface (GUI) to use Git, and will allow us to easily start using Version Control.
+Though there are advantages to using the command line version of Git in the long run, a GUI is a good place to start.

-### A Note on Terminology
+> **A Note on Terminology**
+>

-One of the trickiest aspects of using GitHub is the new terminology.
-Some of the commands are fairly self-explanatory, others less so.
-This tutorial will try and briefly summarise new terms.
-It may also be helpful to have a [glossary](https://help.github.com/articles/github-glossary/) on hand to refer to.
-But in general it can be best to pick up terminology through using GitHub rather than trying to understand all of the terms before you begin using it.
+> One of the trickier aspects of using GitHub is the new terminology (`repository`,`add`, `commit`, `pull`, `push`, `remote`, `detached head`).
+Some of the commands/terms are fairly self-explanatory, others less so, and in this workshop you will encounter some of these.[Here is a glossary](https://help.github.com/articles/github-glossary/), however it is best to pick up terminology wile learning how to use GitHub.

 ### Register for a GitHub Account